kleinerman/dobie/docs/front_end_specs.rst

     }
   ]

-In the same way, if ``visitDoorGroupId`` variable is omitted, all the visitors who were registered to visit organization with ID = 2 who could have entered trough different visit door groups, will be retrieved.
+In the same way, if ``doorGroupId`` variable is omitted, all the visitors who were registered to visit organization with ID = 2 who could have entered trough different Door Goups, will be retrieved.

 **Method:** GET